Jerryplusy/Jerryplusy/README.md

 # Jerry

-Hi, this is Jerry, an ordinary high school student.
+Hi, this is Jerry, an ordinary high school student ;]

 ## Stack